On the error term in the explicit formula of Riemann-von Mangoldt II: Introduction

+for all $x\geq x_M$.
+In Table \ref{maintable}, some admissible values of $x_M$ and $M$ are given for specific choices of $\alpha$. \end{theorem}

 To demonstrate the power of our new estimates we use Theorem~\ref{mainthm-intervals} to obtain the following result. \begin{theorem} There is at least one prime between $n^{90}$ and $(n+1)^{90}$ for all $n\geq 1$. \end{theorem} This improves upon the previous result in \cite[Thm.~1.3]{CH_DJ_Perron1}, which found primes between consecutive $140^{\text{th}}$ powers.
+Here, the main improvement comes from our refined error term in Theorem \ref{mainthm-intervals}.
+However, we have also incorporated some recent zero-free regions \cite{bellotti2024explicit,mossinghoff2024explicit,yang2024explicit} to ensure that Theorem \ref{powerthm} is state-of-the-art.